End of Life Option Act

-CENTRAL COAST, CA – November 1, 2018 – Arroyo Grande Community Hospital (AGCH), French Hospital Medical Center (FHMC) and Marian Regional Medical Center (MRMC), which are Dignity Health Central Coast hospitals, are pleased to offer a proactive lung cancer screening program to those with a high risk of developing lung cancer, the number one cancer killer in the Unites States.
+CENTRAL COAST, CA – November 5, 2020 – Arroyo Grande Community Hospital (AGCH), French Hospital Medical Center (FHMC) and Marian Regional Medical Center (MRMC), which are Dignity Health Central Coast hospitals, are pleased to offer a proactive lung cancer screening program to those with a high risk of developing lung cancer, the number one cancer killer for both men and women in the Unites States.

 In recognition of National Lung Cancer Awareness Month, Dignity Health Central Coast is urging community members to determine whether they are a candidate for our lung cancer screening program, which is now covered by most insurance providers.
-A lung cancer screening could be life-saving and proactive screenings can detect early signs of lung cancer, when treatment options have the greatest chance of success.
+Although screening is not appropriate for everyone, current and former smokers over the age of 55 are at the greatest risk of developing lung cancer.
+If you meet these qualifications, talk to your physician about getting a lung cancer screening referral.

 Early stage survival rates are high, however many lung cancer cases are detected in the later stages, when survival is approximately 3.9%.
 Early detection can save lives, and that is why Dignity Health Central Coast has developed a screening program for those deemed at high risk for the lung cancer.